 The introduction of a global carbon tax as a mitigation strategy paired with the socio-economic characteristics of the SSPs results in varying reductions in atmospheric carbon concentrations in the range spanned by RCP2.6 and RCP6.0.
-Scenarios with low challenges for mitigation (SSP1 “Taking the green road”), especially when combined with high challenges for adaptation (SSP4 “A road divided”) achieve mitigation pathways that are comparable to the stringent mitigation scenario RCP2.6.
+Scenarios with low challenges for mitigation (SSP1 “Taking the green road”), especially when combined with high challenges for adaptation (SSP4 “A road divided”) achieve mitigation pathways that are comparable to the stringent emissions trajectory of RCP2.6.
 However, as the imposed carbon tax only applies for fossil fuels, indirect emissions of land-use change caused by increased bioenergy production in the mitigation scenarios are not considered in these emission reductions.
 For SSP4 “A road divided”, the terrestrial biosphere becomes a source of carbon in the second half of the 21st century and makes it unlikely that SSP4 “A road divided” truly achieves a concentration pathway comparable to RCP2.6.
 By contrast, if socio-economic conditions – such as environmentally-conscious life-style choices (low-meat diet) paired with low population increase and strong technological growth – enable the reduction of cropland needed for food production, bioenergy from energy crops can be produced on the abandoned food-cropland and the biosphere as a whole acts as a sink, as for SSP1 “Taking the green road”.
 This supports previous studies (Erb et al., 2012; Haberl et al., 2011; Kraxner et al., 2013) that point out that only under specific conditions is bioenergy production sustainable and can contribute to mitigation of climate change.